belasi01/Cops/README.md

 </div>

-Here the user click on the index 46 for the starting point and the index 352 for the ending point.
-In this example, the profiler hit the bottom, as the depth become constant to 5.5 m from the index 352 to the end of the cast. **IMPORTANT NOTE: To avoid bad data near the bottom, the profile will be cut 15 cm abobe the ending point set by the user.** This procesing greatly improve the results in shallow waters, allowing easier extraction of the bottom reflectance property.
+Here the user clicks on the index 46 for the starting point and the index 352 for the ending point.
+In this example, the profiler hits the bottom, as the depth becomes constant to 5.5 m from the index 352 to the end of the cast. **IMPORTANT NOTE: To avoid bad data near the bottom, the profile will be cut 15 cm above the ending point set by the user.** This processing greatly improves the results in shallow waters, allowing easier extraction of the bottom reflectance property.

 Figures 4 and 5 show the depth vs duration and the instrument tilt during the cast, respectively.
-Here the tilt of both Ed0 and EdZ instruments was below the threshold, exept for a few points near the surface.
+Here the tilt of both Ed0 and EdZ instruments were below the thresholds, except for a few points near the surface.
 In difficult conditions, i.e. due to strong current or wind, too much tension in the cable, the C-OPS tilt may be high.
 The Figure 6 shows an extreme case we encountered in the Labrador Sea in 2014.
-Keeping the tilt threshold at 5 degrees the for the in-water sensors would have removed nearly all the data\!
-In such case we need to increased the threshold to 10 degrees to get AOPs, which acceptable in the open ocean when the profiler is far from the ship.
+Keeping the tilt threshold at 5 degrees for the in-water sensors would have removed nearly all the data\!
+In such case we need to increased the threshold to 10 degrees to get AOPs, which is acceptable in the open ocean when the profiler is far from the ship.